ronniengoda/appginilte/README.md

 [![Customization](https://payherokenya.com/appginilte/FireShot%20Capture%20045%20-%20Northwind%20-%20localhost.png)](https://payherokenya.com/appginilte/FireShot%20Capture%20045%20-%20Northwind%20-%20localhost.png)

-Now that you have successfully installed the AppginiLTE plugin, you can proceeed to make some customizations on how elements like table cards on the home page, table groups and menus appear.
+Now that you have successfully installed the AdminLTE Dasboard UI Plugin For Appgini, you can proceeed to make some customizations on how elements like table cards on the home page, table groups and menus appear.
 On the top far right menu, you will see a user icon, Click on it then select AppginiLTE Settings.
 From the settings page you will get simple but straight foward instructions on how to make the customizations then save your changes.